danilomm0/Jukebox/README.md

-# jukebox23
+# Jukebox 23
-Get a team of two with a shared remote repo on GitHub.

 Contributors: Kade Dean and Danilo Malo-Molina

+The user can create an account and then create a queue of songs.
+The songs will be saved until they are played.